scalan/scalan/README.md

 ~~~
 Normal Scala rules apply.

-It's alse possible to add new user types to Scalan.
-As a simple example, we consider 2d points.
+It's also possible to add new user types to Scalan.
+As a simple example, we consider points on a plane.
 We have a trait describing the interface, and a class describing an implementation (though in this case there is only one implementation, the split is still required).
 They are contained in the trait `Points` which serves as a DSL component.
 ~~~scala
 trait Points { self: PointsDsl =>
   trait Point {